PfeiferLab/aye-aye_CO_NCO/README.md

 ### Code

-[`Snakemake`](https://snakemake.readthedocs.io/en/stable/) workflows are provided for the following processes described in the manuscript:
+[`Snakemake`](https://snakemake.readthedocs.io/en/stable/) workflows are provided for the three processes described in the manuscript: variant filtering, pedigre-based approach and family-based approach.

+#### `Snakemake` execution

+The [step-by-step document](Step-by-step.md) contains the relevant information to call and implement the `Snakemake` pipelines with standard input files.

 #### Variant filtering